ReVanced/revanced-documentation/docs/revanced-reddit/wiki/help/questions.md

 ## How to update patched apps?

-To update a patched app, you need to patch the new version of the app.
+To update a patched app, you need to patch a clean APK using the new patches and then install it.